-- Coef Type: The calibration coefficient type, including brightness & chroma coef, low-grayscale coef, and full-grayscale coef. - SPI Bit Rate Level: The speed level of reading and uploading the calibration coefficients, 4 levels included - Auto Upload Module Calibration Coefficients: When this function is selected, if the system detects that a cabinet ID is changed after the control system is powered on, the calibration coefficients in the module flash memory will be automatically uploaded to the receiving card.
+- Coef Type: The calibration coefficient type, including brightness & chroma coef, low-grayscale coef, full-grayscale coef, and adaptive coef. - SPI Bit Rate Level: The speed level of reading and uploading the calibration coefficients, 4 levels included - Auto Upload Module Calibration Coefficients: When this function is selected, if the system detects that a cabinet ID is changed after the control system is powered on, the calibration coefficients in the module flash memory will be automatically uploaded to the receiving card.